Groupe Caisse d'Épargne: History

-The first French savings bank (Caisse d'Épargne) was created in Paris in 1818 by a group of financiers, social reformers and philanthropists that included Benjamin Delessert, Jean-Conrad Hottinguer, Joseph Marie de Gérando, Jacques Laffitte, the François Alexandre Frédéric, duc de La Rochefoucauld-Liancourt, James Mayer de Rothschild, and Vital Roux.
-Delessert and La Rochefoucauld-Liancourt were widely seen as the main promoters of the project.
-In subsequent years, Caisses d'Épargne were created in numerous French towns and cities on a decentralized basis, variously by initiative of Prefects, municipal councils, mounts of piety (traditional lending institutions overseen by the Catholic Church), and/or local religious (Catholic or Protestant) elites.
-Most of these were created in the northern half of the country, and overwhelmingly served urban rather than rural areas.
-As in other parts of Europe, the original aim to serve the lifelong financial needs of the lower classes were only partially met, and the client base of the Caisses d'Épargne including many members of the emerging and affluent middle classes, including women and children, albeit with significant geographical heterogeneity.
+The first French savings bank, or Caisse d'Épargne, was established in Paris in 1818 by a group of financiers, social reformers and philanthropists.
+Its founders included Benjamin Delessert, Jean-Conrad Hottinguer, Joseph Marie de Gérando, Jacques Laffitte, François Alexandre Frédéric, duc de La Rochefoucauld-Liancourt, James Mayer de Rothschild and Vital Roux.
+Delessert and La Rochefoucauld-Liancourt were generally regarded as the main promoters of the initiative.
+In the following years, Caisses d'Épargne were created in many French towns and cities on a decentralized basis, through the initiative of prefects, municipal councils, mounts of piety—traditional lending institutions overseen by the Catholic Church—and local Catholic or Protestant elites.
+Most of them were founded in the northern half of France and served primarily urban, rather than rural, populations.
+As in other European countries, their original aim of meeting the lifelong financial needs of lower-income groups was only partly achieved; their client base also included many members of the emerging and affluent middle classes, including women and children, with marked regional differences.

-The Caisses d'Épargne were not fully-fledged banks, since they were not allowed to lend.
-Their legal status, under successive national savings banks laws starting in 1829, was of idiosyncratic private-sector establishments that were never associations nor commercial companies, governed by boards of co-opted volunteers.
+The Caisses d'Épargne were not full-service banks, as they were not allowed to lend.
+Under successive national savings bank laws beginning in 1829, their legal status was that of private-sector institutions of a distinctive kind: they were neither associations nor commercial companies, and were governed by boards of co-opted volunteers.
 The deposits they collected were invested in government bonds.
-The Caisse des Dépôts et Consignations, a financial arm of the French state, was involved in the management of the collected savings from 1837, and fully centralized it from 1895.
+The Caisse des Dépôts et Consignations, a financial arm of the French state, became involved in the management of collected savings from 1837, and fully centralized that function from 1895.